Insurify’s Home Insurance Risk Index: America’s Least Insurable Counties, Ranked

 Insurify data scientists then applied a forward-looking adjustment for housing age.
 Counties with older housing stock receive a modest upward adjustment of up to 20%, reflecting that aging homes are more vulnerable to weather damage due to deteriorated materials, outdated construction standards, and deferred maintenance — a risk that will only grow as weather events intensify.

-Finally, Insurify incorporated average annual home insurance premiums by county (from Insurify’s rate database, year-end 2025), which capture risk factors that physical hazard models don’t fully reflect: local litigation and claims environments, crime rates, rebuilding cost inflation, and insurance market dynamics.
+Finally, Insurify incorporated average annual home insurance premiums by county, based on Insurify’s quote database and rate filings from Quadrant Information Services.
+Average premiums capture risk factors that physical hazard models don’t fully reflect: local litigation and claims environments, crime rates, rebuilding cost inflation, and insurance market dynamics.
 Insurance rates account for 25% of the final score, while the hazard-based component accounts for 75%.

 Both components are percentile-ranked nationally before being combined, so the final score reflects each county’s standing relative to all others.